South African Naval College: SATS General Botha

 HMS Thames was a Mersey-class cruiser launched in 1885 for the Royal Navy.
 Thomas Benjamin Frederick Davis was a wealthy businessman, yachtsman and philanthropist.
 In 1920 Davis bought the Thames from the British Admiralty and sent her to South Africa.
 He donated the ship to the South African government and stipulated that it had to be used for the full-time training of boys for careers at sea.
 It was renamed TS (training ship) General Botha in honour of the South African prime minister.
 She was moored in Simon's Bay, outside the naval dockyard.

 On 15 March 1922 the first intake of seventy five boys joined ship in Simon's Bay.
-General Botha's wife was supposed to conduct the official christening, but she was feeling poorly, with the result that Mrs Isie Smuts had to officiate on 1 April 1922.
+General Botha's wife was supposed to conduct the official christening, but she was feeling poorly, with the result that Isie Smuts had to officiate on 1 April 1922.
 The TS General Botha remained in Simon's Bay for the next twenty years, during which 1,276 cadets received their training.
 The presence of German submarines in the southern oceans in 1942 caused the naval authorities to become concerned for the safety of the cadets living on board the TS General Botha.
 They were therefore moved up to Red Hill, but still went down to the ship for their daily training.
 At the end of the year the TS General Botha was commandeered by the navy and berthed in the dockyard for the rest of the war.

 After the war it was found that the TS General Botha was beyond economical repair.
 On 13 May 1947 she was towed into False Bay to a position nine nautical miles ESE of the Roman Rock lighthouse and sunk by gunfire from Scala battery.